 The economy of the United Arab Emirates (UAE) is heavily dependent on the oil and gas sector, which promotes expansion and progress.
 However, the industry is not without its fair share of risks.

 Workers in the oil and gas sector are exposed to some of the toughest environments.
 When you think of hazards at such places, you often think of gas explosions and fire risks.
 It’s highly unlikely that you will think of finger and hand injuries.
-However, your hands are at the highest risk in the oil and gas sector.
+However, your hands are at the highest risk in the oil and gas sector, which is why wearing proper safety gloves is crucial to prevent such injuries.

 Common Hand Safety Hazards in the Oil and Gas Industry